abrasive/shairport/README.md

 	// ... other general settings
 };
 ```
 (Remember, anything preceded by `//` is a comment and will have no effect on the setting of Shairport Sync.)
-No backend is specified here, so it will default to the `alsa` backend if more than one back end.
+No backend is specified here, so it will default to the `alsa` backend if more than one back end has been compiled.
 To route the output to PulseAudio, add:

 ```
 	output_backend = "pa";